A person working as a Pharmacist in Germany typically earns around 4,600 EUR per month. Salaries range from 2,110 EUR (lowest) to 7,310 EUR (highest).

 Many people pursue higher education as a tactic to switch into a higher paying job.
 The numbers seem to support the thoery.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Pharmacist employees in Germany earn 7% more than their female counterparts.
+Male Pharmacist employees in Germany earn 6% more than their female counterparts on average.

 The term 'Annual Salary Increase' usually refers to the increase in 12 calendar month period, but because it is rarely that people get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.

 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency